Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Introduction

 \section{Introduction}

 Drinfeld modular curves and Drinfeld modular forms of rank $2$ are the function field analogues of elliptic modular curves and modular forms and have been intensively studied.
 Drinfeld modular varieties of higher rank $r$ are the function field $\GL_r$-analogue of Shimura varieties.
 They have more structure and are even more interesting.
-Analytic and algebraic Drinfeld modular forms of higher rank with values in the function field were recently introduced and studied by Basson, Breuer and Pink \cite{BBP:1,BBP:2,BBP:3} using the Satake compactification of the Drinfeld modular varieties constructed by Pink and Schieder \cite{pink, pink-schieder}.
+Analytic and algebraic Drinfeld modular forms of higher rank with values in $\C_\infty$ (see below) were recently introduced and studied by Basson, Breuer and Pink~\cite{BBP} using the Satake compactification of the Drinfeld modular varieties constructed by Pink and Schieder \cite{pink, pink-schieder}.
+In a series of works~ \cite{gekeler:I,gekeler:III,gekeler:V,gekeler:II,gekeler:IV,gekeler:VI, gekeler:VII}, Gekeler investigated the analytic aspect of Drinfeld modular forms of higher rank by a different approach.

 Our goal in this article is to define and construct Drinfeld modular forms of higher rank over more general bases, for example, the ring of integers and its reduction modulo a power of a prime ideal.
 This provides a framework for studying the arithmetic aspect of Drinfeld modular forms.
 For example, one can look for the congruences between two Drinfeld modular forms of different weights or ranks (the latter for example through morphisms between Drinfeld modular varieties as in Lemma~\ref{S.7} or through restriction to the boundary of the Satake compactification), or study the congruences between Drinfeld Hecke eigenforms and related Galois representations.
 Investigating such congruences has proved to be very useful in the construction of Galois representations of Hecke eigenforms as in the famous article of Deligne and Serre \cite{deligne-serre} for modular forms of weight $1$, and those of Wiles \cite{wiles:invent88} and of Taylor~\cite{taylor:hmf89, taylor:smf91,taylor:hmfII95} for Hilbert modular forms and Siegel modular forms of degree 2 with lower weight.
 One can also explore the analogous theory for $p$-adic modular forms following Katz \cite{katz:p-adic350}.
 These $\wp$-adic Drinfeld modular forms were studied recently by Hattori \cite{hattori:dual} for rank $2$ and by \cite{nicole-rosso} and \cite{Greve+Hartl} for arbitrary rank.